Managing Director - Euro-IX

 Nico Tshintu Bakajika

-Director of Operations - ISPA-DRC
+Director of Operations - ISPA-DR

-Before joining ISPA-RDC, he worked as an investigation and external relations coordinator in a telecommunications consulting agency, BCI.
+Before joining ISPA-RDC, Nico worked as an investigation and external relations coordinator in a telecommunications consulting agency, BCI.
 He is the initiator and chairman of the management committee of the "Development Information Bureau" (DIB), an NGO specializing in the management of information useful for the local communities development (collection, processing, analysis and storage data, dissemination of information).
 He is also currently coordinator of the "Production, Hosting and Distribution Content" (PHDC) project initiated by ISPA-DRC to promote the content industry in the DRC.

 Marketing and Community Development - INEX